-As the opioid epidemic has reached an all time high in the U.S., rates of overdose have increased to a staggering 200 people a day.
-With a record number of opioid-related deaths it is important for addiction and health experts to identify key issues that may be contributing to these numbers, one of which is a drug known as fentanyl.
+The opioid epidemic has reached an all-time high in the U.S. In fact, rates of overdose have increased to a staggering 200 people a day.
+There have been a record number of opioid-related deaths.
+Therefore, it’s important for addiction and health experts to identify key issues that may be contributing to these numbers, one of which is a drug known as fentanyl.
 Highly potent opioids like it may be responsible for a sharp increase in recent overdoses in addition to heroin and other types of painkillers.
 Clearly, the dangers of fentanyl require a closer look.

 One of the other issues with fentanyl is that it is much more powerful and yet also much cheaper than other types of opioids.
 Fentanyl and other synthetic opioids have been flooding the U.S. market, most of which are coming in from China.
 U.S. officials are working to slow down the flow of drugs like it entering the country.